BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Greek Islands to balance good weather and fewer crowds?
+When is the absolute best time to visit the Greek Islands to balance good weather with fewer crowds?

 For that sweet spot of sunshine without the peak summer crush, aim for late May to mid-June or September to early October.
-You'll still get glorious weather perfect for swimming and exploring, but the beaches and charming villages will feel much more relaxed.
-Plus, prices for flights and accommodation tend to be a bit more reasonable during these shoulder seasons.
+You'll still get glorious beach weather and warm seas, but you'll find ferry prices are a bit lower and popular spots like Santorini and Mykonos are much more enjoyable without elbowing for space.

 What's the deal with ferries between the islands?
-Is it easy to hop around?
+Are they reliable, and how should I book?

 Are there any local customs or etiquette I should be aware of when visiting churches or monasteries?

 Yes, definitely!
 When visiting religious sites, it's crucial to dress modestly out of respect.
-This means covering your shoulders and knees – no shorts or tank tops.
-You'll often find scarves or wraps available at the entrance if you've forgotten, and remember to keep your voice down and be mindful of worshippers.
+This means covering your shoulders and knees – no shorts or tank tops allowed.
+You'll often find scarves or wraps available at the entrance if you forget, but it's always best to come prepared.

 Ready to Plan Your Trip?